tvst/notionlit/README.md

 # Streamlit + Notion test app

-Write a Streamlit app using Notion.
+Write Streamlit apps using Notion!

 **☠️  IMPORTANT:** This is just a little prototype I made to play with some ideas.
 Not meant for production!